Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ```

 ### OSX Build
 The following instructions have proven to work on OSX Big Sur.
-You need to install [Homebrew](https://brew.sh/)
+You need to install [Homebrew](https://brew.sh/).
+You must also have installed [XCode for OS X](https://www.freecodecamp.org/news/how-to-download-and-install-xcode/).
 ```
 brew install openssl
 brew install cmake